KirillKuzyk/arcore-unity-extensions/README.md

 ## Warning

 The official version of the AR Foundation Editor Remote that supports Google Cloud Anchors is not released yet.
-Please contact me to receive a preview version.
+Please send me your Asset Store Invoice Number to receive a preview version.

 ## Description